 Developers typically, increasingly, use a ton of open source software in their projects.
 Over time, these building blocks gets updated by the package authors and contributors.
-When we leverage their code, albeit in subtle ways, our own code gets improved and in ways that we may have no idea about.
+When we leverage their code, albeit in subtle ways, our own code gets improved and in a variety of ways we help each other.

 Keeping my code in a public repository helps me too.
 Apart from establishing credibility in the developer community, it keeps my code organized, I get to consume my own modules.
 If I make improvements or fix a bug, all my projects easily get those updates.

-Ultimately, sharing my work is a way of giving back; a way to belong to, serve, and swim in a greater pool.
+Ultimately, sharing my work is a way of giving back; a way to belong, serve, and swim in a greater pool.